It Starts With You

 Houston

-It’s important to have these kinds of things because people don’t always have access or make time to go to the doctor.
+It’s important to have these kinds of things because people don’t always have access to or make time to go to the doctor.
 But if you got this, at least it gives you something to take back to your primary care.
 I’m so glad DaVita is here doing this for us.

 Community Member